DrChainsaw/NaiveNASlib.jl/README.md

 [![Build Status](https://ci.appveyor.com/api/projects/status/github/DrChainsaw/NaiveNASlib.jl?svg=true)](https://ci.appveyor.com/project/DrChainsaw/NaiveNASlib-jl)
 [![Codecov](https://codecov.io/gh/DrChainsaw/NaiveNASlib.jl/branch/master/graph/badge.svg)](https://codecov.io/gh/DrChainsaw/NaiveNASlib.jl)

-NaiveNASlib is a library of functions for mutating computation graphs in order to support Neural Architecture Search (NAS).
+NaiveNASlib is a library of functions for mutating computation graphs.
+It is designed with Neural Architecture Search (NAS) in mind, but can be used for any purpose where doing changes to a model architecture is desired.

 It is "batteries excluded" in the sense that it is independent of both neural network implementation and search policy implementation.